Teen drug abuse: Help your teen avoid drugs

 - Impaired driving.
 Driving under the influence of any drug can impair a driver's motor skills, putting the driver, passengers and others on the road at risk.

-Talking about teen drug abuse
+Talking about teen drug use

 To talk to your teen about drugs:

 - Ask your teen's views.
 Avoid lectures.
 Instead, listen to your teen's opinions and questions about drugs.
 Assure your teen that he or she can be honest with you.
-Watch your teen's body language to see how he or she feels about the topic.

 - Discuss ways to resist peer pressure.
 Brainstorm with your teen about how to turn down offers of drugs.

 - Be ready to discuss your own drug use.
-Think how you'll respond if your teen asks about your own drug use.
+Think about how you'll respond if your teen asks about your own drug use.
 If you chose not to use drugs, explain why.
 If you did use drugs, share what the experience taught you.

 Other preventive strategies